 The analogy we use now, which became popular due to COVID masks, is about the gruyere cheese system.
 If you place several slides of gruyere cheese, one over the other, you end up filling the holes.
 Similarly, COVID masks are made of several layers of protection to prevent the virus from getting in.

 Just as a variety of layers build to create protection, we do the same with our quality system.
 We build several layers in our process so what we don’t catch in one layer can be found on another one.
 Every layer covers different types of testing and our quality team designs a test plan for every release.
 The different layers include package acceptance, smoke test, testing of new functionality, scoping defects, upgrade test and finally the regression testing of all the areas that we covered.

-In an effort to continuously improve quality, we are adding a new layer, user workflows.
+In an effort to continuously improve quality to our healthcare software, we are adding a new layer, user workflows.
 Every time we have an interaction with our users, we learn a new workflow they are using.
 We study it and add it to our testing workflows.
 Before the pandemic, we had planned to send our test engineers to the hospitals to learn more about the different workflows.
 Currently, we’ve paused these in-person visits, but if you are one of our users and want to help us improve the quality of our system for your benefit, please reach out to us and we will work with you to learn about your different workflows and we will add them to our quality check/test scenarios.

 About the Author

 Marc Lloses Padilla, Vice President, Research and Development